Skelly0/Publicia/documentation/Publicia Documentation.md

 - Consider removing unused documents to reduce search space
 - Choose faster models (like Gemini Flash) for simple queries
 - Set EMBEDDING_DIMENSIONS to truncate embeddings for better storage efficiency
+- Configure dynamic temperature settings for response quality and relevance
+- Optimize reranking settings based on your needs

 ### Backup Strategies